magento/architecture/design-documents/frontend/technical-vision.md

 _Disclaimer: though possible to introduce [TypeScript][] into an existing [CRA][] app and though [TypeScript][] can co-exist with JavaScript, it may not make sense to introduce it into an existing project if you feel it may hinder momentum._

-### Technologies
+### TypeScript Technologies

 - [Adding TypeScript to CRA](https://facebook.github.io/create-react-app/docs/adding-typescript).
-- Code **consistency** is enforced via [configuration](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html), linting with [TSLint][] and formatting with [Prettier][].
+- Code **consistency** is enforced via [configuration](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html), linting with [TypeScript ESLint][] and formatting with [Prettier][].
-   - Use the most strict tsconfig rules before you write a single line of code, because it's much harder to introduce these rules later in a project.
+  - Use the most strict [compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) before you write a single line of code, because it's much harder to introduce these rules later in a project.
-   - Use [`tslint-config-prettier`](https://www.npmjs.com/package/tslint-config-prettier) to ensure there is no overlap between [TSLint][] and [Prettier][].
+  - Use [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) and extend `prettier/@typescript-eslint` to ensure there is no overlap between [TypeScript ESLint][] and [Prettier][].
+See [installation instructions](https://github.com/prettier/eslint-config-prettier#installation).
-   - Extend `tslint-recommended` as a starting point.
+  - Extend `eslint:recommended` as a starting point.
 Introduce new rules with extreme hesitation to prevent bikeshedding over trivial and subjective preferences.
   - With [`husky`](https://www.npmjs.com/package/husky), ensure errors are caught before CI with a [`lint-staged`](https://www.npmjs.com/package/lint-staged) pre-commit hook and a pre-push hook for checking types.
 - Generate [TypeScript][] declarations for [CSS Modules](https://github.com/css-modules/css-modules) via [css-modules-typescript-loader](https://www.npmjs.com/package/css-modules-typescript-loader).
 - Documentation via [TSDoc](https://github.com/Microsoft/tsdoc#tsdoc).